 Ordering process in GP systems for medications and medical devices

-The medication or medical device ordering process in GP systems can be considered to be a 2-stage process:
+The medication or medical device ordering process in GP systems can be considered to be a two-stage process:

 The authorisation - this is where the medication or medical device is initially added on to the GP systems.
 It represents a ‘plan’ that the GP intends to authorise a medication for the patient.